 Why not ask students about college success?

-We asked each other this question over a lunch of Singapore noodles a few years ago.
-We were perplexed by the number of surveys using vague questions about topics tangential to student success.
+Our team pondered this question a few years ago.
+We were perplexed by the number of education surveys using vague questions about topics tangential to student success.

 Our realization: academics design college student surveys primarily to gather data for their books and articles, not to provide actionable data to colleges.
 Higher education needed a new approach to student surveys.